Pocket/firefox-api-proxy/README.md

 ```

 Upon changing these files and generating types, the compiler and unit tests should guide you through required changes to remain compatible with older versions of the APIs.

+## About errors in this service

+This service needs to provide an API for **every** version of Firefox that
+ever gets deployed against this service.
+When a client receives a 5XX
+error response, follow these guidelines:

+- 500 Error
+  - This service itself can have bugs, or may not be equipped to handle every error that can result from utilizing dependencies.
+In these cases, this service needs to protect itself and will redact errors.
+If you see one of these errors, please open a bug against this service.
+- 502 Error
+  - This service is equipped to handle the currently known GraphQL errors associated with its queries.
+When these errors are encountered, this service will forward the GraphQL error to Firefox for informational purposes, **however do not handle GraphQL errors directly in Firefox**.
+The graph internals may change without notice, and the names in error messages may also change without notice in turn.
+In this case, do one of the following:
+    1. If the error includes all of the details needed to handle it, implement a new error handler in this service that transforms the error into an appropriate 4XX error.
+Add it to `defaultHandlers` in [GraphQLErrorHandler](./src/api/error/graphQLErrorHandler.ts) if it is an error all routes must handle.
+Otherwise, add it to a route specific error handler if not.
+    2. If the error is too vague to handle it in this service, open a bug against the appropriate GraphQL server component. `#support-backend` can help identify the appropriate component if needed.